Endogenous Retroviral Sequences; Their Evolutionary Contribution to the Human Genome

 Published Online: 15 MAR 2013

 Copyright © 2001 John Wiley & Sons, Ltd. All rights reserved.

 How to Cite

-Mayer, J. 2008.
-Endogenous Retroviral Sequences; their Evolutionary Contribution to the Human Genome. eLS.
+Mayer, J. 2013.
+Endogenous Retroviral Sequences; Their Evolutionary Contribution to the Human Genome. eLS. .

-Endogenous retroviruses (ERVs) comprise about 8% of the human genome.
+Endogenous retroviruses (ERVs) comprise approximately 8% of the human genome.
 They stem from germ cell invasions of exogenous retroviruses in the evolutionary past.
-ERV transcripts are found in every human tissue and their expression patterns seem to be regulated by complex mechanisms.
+Human ERV transcripts are found in every human tissue, and their expression patterns seem to be regulated by complex mechanisms.
 HERV transcription is often deregulated in diseased tissue and cells.
-By introducing numerous regulatory elements into the genome ERVs profoundly influenced cellular genes regarding gene structure and gene expression patterns.
-While most ERV sequences in the human genome are coding-defective, some ERVs still encode proteins that appear to have become essential human genes or that appear to be involved in human diseases.
+By introducing numerous regulatory elements into the genome ERVs profoundly influence quite a number of cellular genes regarding gene structure and expression patterns.
+Although most ERV sequences in the human genome are coding defective, some HERVs still encode proteins that appear to have become essential human genes or that appear to be involved in human diseases.
 A HERV encoded protein is essentially involved in placenta development.
 Other HERV encoded proteins may serve as biomarkers for certain tumour types or may be involved in tumour development.

 - endogenous retrovirus;